 2. Develop accurate 3D models

-Whether you build them in-house or partner with a specialist, high-quality 3D assets are crucial.
-That means realistic textures, true-to-scale proportions, and a user-friendly interface.
+Whether you build 3D furniture models in-house or partner with a specialist, high-quality assets are crucial.
+That means realistic textures, true-to-scale proportions, and visuals optimized for immersive tools.
 Any inconsistency between virtual representation and the real product can quickly undermine customer trust.

 3. Streamline the user experience

-Avoid burying visualization features behind too many clicks.
+Avoid burying 3D and AR visualization features behind too many clicks.
 Prominent “View in Your Room” buttons or “Customize This Item” prompts can guide new users.
 Web-based previews often lower the adoption barrier compared to app-only solutions.

 4. Show the impact